 Annual Events You Should Know About

-- March: Napa Valley Marathon - closes Silverado Trail until early afternoon
+- March: The Napa Valley Marathon closes Silverado Trail until early afternoon.

-- May: BottleRock Napa Valley - A 3-day festival featuring music, food, wine and brew
+- May: BottleRock Napa Valley is a three-day festival featuring music, food, wine, and brews.

-- July thru August: Music in the Vineyards, a Chamber Music Festival
+- July thru August: Music in the Vineyards is a chamber music festival.

-- July: Festival Napa Valley, food and music festival
+- July: Festival Napa Valley is a food and music festival.

 - November: Napa Valley Film Festival features independent films and top film industry guests.
 This festival also includes some of the culinary world's best chefs and of course an abundance of wine.

-- December: Holiday Candlelight Tour features some of the town's most beautiful private homes.
+- December: Holiday Candlelight Tour showcases some of the town's most beautiful private homes.

 Tips for Visiting Napa Valley

 - There are two Napas: Napa Valley and the town of Napa.
 The town is in the Valley and has about 80,000 residents.
 Downtown boasts more pre-1906 structures than any other city in the San Francisco area.

 - Get your bearings before you go.
 Use this map to get an idea of where everything is.